Portability is one of the important features that traditional drawing tablets fail to provide an adequate solution for.

-To further help you in selecting the right drawing tablet, we have included a Buyer’s guide at the end of this article that is worth looking into.
+For further help, we have also included a handy Buyer’s guide towards the end that is worth checking out.

-1. Apple iPad Pro – Most Portable tablet for Drawing
+1. Apple iPad Pro – Compact, portable, and powerful drawing tablet for professionals

-The Apple Pencil is another big reason why so many artists prefer iPad Pro for Drawing.
-It is arguably the most advanced stylus in the market.
+Apple Pencil is a big reason why so many artists prefer iPad Pro for Drawing.
+It is the most precise and responsive stylus in the market.

 - Size – 11 inches and 12.9 Inches